LinkedIn Outreach for Recruiters: 5 Templates That Get Candidate Responses

 Optimizing Your LinkedIn Outreach Strategy

 LinkedIn outreach for recruiters is only as effective as your targeting and follow-up.
-Most recruiters send one message and wait.
-That is leaving 80% of potential responses on the table.
+Most recruiters send one message and wait. that’s leaving 80% of potential responses on the table.

 Follow up 3-5 times over 30 days.
 Space messages 5-7 days apart.
 Vary your follow-up approach.
 First follow-up references your initial message.
 Second follow-up offers additional value.
 Third follow-up asks if timing is wrong.
 Subsequent follow-ups go silent for 60-90 days before re-engaging.